UN SDG 6: Clean water and sanitation

 Sustainable drainage from the ‘rain gardens’ of our Western campus helps manage rainwater runoff and avoid localised flooding.
 It also acts as a filter system that allows pollutants and silt to settle.

 Learning & teaching

-Our School of Geographical & Earth Sciences offers programmes that contribute to SDG 6.
-These include our MSc in Sustainable Water Environments, which equips students with an interdisciplinary and global perspective on different surface water environments, incorporating issues such as climate and land use change, flood risk, restoration, ecosystem health and associated management perspectives.
+The School of Geographical & Earth Sciences also offers a postgraduate programme in Sustainable Water Environments, which equips students with an interdisciplinary and global perspective on different surface water environments, incorporating issues such as climate and land use change, flood risk, restorations, ecosystem health and associated management perspectives.

 Our Western Campus development has been designed to provide sustainable drainage through a number of ‘rain gardens’.
 Plants in the rain gardens have been selected to withstand both waterlogging and drier conditions, as well as avoiding those susceptible to diseases which have increased and spread as a result of climate change.

 The main rain gardens below St Mungo Square, outside our Mazumdar-Shaw Advanced Research Centre, are designed to catch and attenuate surface water runoff, carrying pollutants such as salt, hydrocarbons from asphalt and any spilt materials.
 The planting includes species capable of cleaning surface water runoff (eg reeds, rushes and marginals) and the check dams within the rain gardens slow the rate at which surface water passes through the planting, enabling the settlement of pollutants and silt within the beds.

 We have also promoted water consciousness through the installation of 50 sustainable water fountains on campus.
 The fountains are not chilled and are run on the domestic water supply, while de-incentivising the purchase of single-use plastic bottles and cups by providing ample access to water on campus.